hanydesoki/Street-Fighter-6-History-Matches/README.md

 ## Data columns:

-**Note**: Main player mean that it is the player that correspond to provided player short id.
+**Note**: Main player mean that it is the player that correspond to the provided player short id.

 - **main_player_name** - str - Main player user name
 - **main_player_sid** - int - Main player short id